ASinanSaglam/webng/docs/config.rst

             voronoi-lw: 1
          plot-voronoi: false # true if you want to plot voronoi centers
          smoothing: 0.5 # the amount of smoothing to apply
-         work-path: /home/USER/webng/testing/test/analysis # the folder to run the analysis under
       evolution:
          avg_window: null # number of iterations to average for each point in the plot
          dimensions: null # you can limit the tool to the first N dimensions